 In 2018 I spent a month living on a Buffalo Ranch in the Canadian Rockies and became friends with a singing cowboy named Leo.

-I also purchased a property in Nosara Costa Rica, one of my favorite places in the world.
+In 2017 I purchased a property in one of my favorite places: Nosara, Costa Rica.

-In 2016 my cofounders and I led our real estate tech startup through a private merger with one of our largest competitors.
+In 2016 my cofounders and I led our real estate tech startup through a merger with one of our largest competitors.
+The Wall Street Journal reported on the deal.

 Crain's New York named our young company one of the "Best Places to Work" in 2015.

-I moved from Seattle to NYC in 2014.
-My cofounders and I shared an apartment in Little Italy at 147 Mulberry Street.
+My cofounders and I moved from Seattle to NYC in 2014.
+We shared an apartment in Little Italy at 147 Mulberry Street.

 Boarding my flight to NYC, I was radioactive enough to set off dirty bomb detectors.
 I had to carry a note telling Homeland Security I wasn't a terrorist.